paulttt/SARS-CoV-2/README.md

 ##### Ideas:
 Forecasting of Corona cases based on

+1) Epidemological SEIR model
+We want to model every county's infected cases as a Markov Chain process, where the observed variables is the data from the RKI and the hidden states are the true unknown population that are infected with the virus.
+Since in many cities the testing capabilities are limited or people don't have symptoms, these numbers shall be modeled in the hidden states variables.
+The most important parameter for describing hidden state change transitions is the transmission rate R. This rate is highly influenced by the behaviour of the people and political mitigation actions.
+We want to describe the R variable as a probabilistic variable that is evaluated in a Bayesian framework given the observed data at every time step.
 1) Data from Telekom:
 	- here is an [article](https://www.heise.de/newsticker/meldung/Corona-Krise-Deutsche-Telekom-liefert-anonymisierte-Handydaten-an-RKI-4685191.html)
 	- dataset not available yet???